-- SJO Airport is the main international airport in Costa Rica so there are more flights and prices may be cheaper.
+- San Jose International Airport (Juan Santamaria) is the main international airport in Costa Rica so there are more flights and prices may be cheaper.

-- It’s pretty easy to get around using public buses.
+- It’s pretty easy to get around using public buses and Uber.

 - San Jose is in a central location in the country.